The Brandeis internship structure provides students with the following benefits:

 The Brandeis University Genetic Counseling Program’s central location in Waltham, MA provides easy access to genetic counselors working in Boston, Providence, Worcester, and southern New Hampshire.

 For their clinical internships, students benefit from exposure to a variety of patient populations, referral indications, counseling styles, and work environments.
-Our location also allows students to intern with genetic counselors working in laboratories, industry, speciality clinics, and research.
+Our location also allows students to intern with genetic counselors working in laboratories, industry, specialty clinics, and research.

 The majority of internship sites are within 60 miles.
 Many are accessible via public transportation and others require driving.
 In order for students to take advantage of the variety of internship opportunities, we recommend having access to a car.
 For students who do not own a car, Zipcar or renting a car are an option.